Best Leaf Vacuum Mulchers (2026) – 5 Picks for Fast Cleanup

 - Can clog if leaves are very wet

-- Strong airflow and a solid impeller make this a great choice for heavier leaf piles.
-Itu2019s slightly heavier than other corded options but offers excellent performance.
+Strong airflow and a solid impeller make this a great choice for heavier leaf piles.
+It's slightly heavier than other corded options but offers excellent performance for the price.
+The high-velocity fan generates enough suction to pull damp leaves off grass without requiring multiple passes.

 - Strong suction and mulching